sehlen-bsi/botan-docs/audit_report/3.1.0/src/05_documents.rst

 Test Report
 -----------

-The document "Test Report" [TODO: Ref] lists the test results of Botan's test suite.
+The document "Test Report" [TESTRP]_ lists the test results of Botan's test suite.
 For this review it is executed for the version under examination, and the results are documented.

 Cryptographic Documentation
 ---------------------------

-The document "Cryptographic Documentation" [TODO: Ref] describes the cryptographic implementations of the library.
+The document "Cryptographic Documentation" [CRYPD3]_ describes the cryptographic implementations of the library.
 This description includes the algorithms recommended by the BSI for hash functions, symmetric encryption, message authentication codes, prime number generation, parameter generation for public key algorithms, key generation for public key algorithms, asymmetric encryption and key exchange schemes, signatures,